How is my baby growing?

 What should I tell my doctor?

 It is important for you to tell your doctor what prescription drugs, nonprescription (OTC) drugs or herbal supplements you are currently taking.
-These drugs may potentially cause harm to your baby.
-If there are any prescription drugs you need to take regularly, you should not stop taking them without consulting your doctor first.
-Your doctor will need to weigh the potential benefits and risks of stopping your medications.
+This is because these drugs may potentially cause harm to your baby.
+If there are any prescription drugs which you need to take regularly, you should not stop taking them without consulting your doctor first.
+Your doctor will need to weigh out the potential benefits and risks of halting your medications.

-- Can I keep taking my prescription and over-the-counter medication while getting pregnant?
+- Can I keep taking my prescription and over-the-counter medication while pregnant?

 - What should I do before getting pregnant?

 - Are there any vaccinations I need before getting pregnant?